dwarakauttarkar/vs-gocyclo/README.md

 * Show total Complexity for the current file at function level when the status bar item at the bottom is clicked.
 * New Command "GoCyclo: Get Total Complexity" to generate the function level complexity.

+### 1.0.4
+* Showing maintainability index along with cyclomatic complexity in total complexity analysis at function level
 ---

 **Enjoy!**